AbhaySharma0017/devops-learning-journey/aws-codepipeline-assignment/README.md

 # 📦 AWS CodePipeline Assignment - Weather App CI/CD 🚀
-In this assignment, I reused the same Weather App (Flask-based) that I previously implemented using Jenkins and GitHub Actions.
+In this assignment, I reused the same Weather App (Flask-based) that I previously implemented using Jenkins and.
 This time, I deployed the app using AWS CodePipeline, along with ECR (Elastic Container Registry), CodeBuild, and ECS (Elastic Container Service).

 Below is a detailed explanation of the steps I took, key configurations, and important screenshots to add.